ContainerSolutions/minimesos/docs/index.md

 ## Java API

-In this snippet we're configuring the Mesos cluster to start 3 slaves with different resources.
+In this snippet we're configuring the Mesos cluster to start 3 agents with different resources.

 ```
 public class MesosClusterTest {